det-cord/det-cord.github.io/readme.md

-# Minesweeper
+# Det-Cord

-This is just a quick minesweeper demo to be hosted on [glitch](https://glitch.com) and used on Discord.
+This is a quick iterative piece to generate a minesweeper field for pasting in Discord.